michelp3/ReporterEarthquakes/README.md

 🔴 Quakes list : last 7 days

-offers a unique panorama on earthquakes around the world or allows quick search.
+offers an unique panorama of earthquakes around the world or allows quick search.
-Intuitive user interface with timeline, map and detail views
+An intuitive user interface with timeline, map and detail views

 - Color-coded by magnitude, continent.
 - Map view for each event: